 Today it is my stop on the blog tour for Picture of Innocence by TJ Stimson and published by Avon Books.
 I do love a good twisty book that keeps you guessing!

-Thank you to Avon Books for a copy of One Little Lie by Sam Carrington.
-I was under no obligation to review the book and all thoughts are my own.
+I received a copy of Picture of Innocence by TJ Stimson from the publisher, I was under no obligation to review the book and all thoughts are my own.

 About The Author: